ocharles/weeder/README.md

 flagged as weeds if they are only used for overloaded literal syntax (that is, the `fromInteger` and `fromString` methods).

-You can add instances of specific type classes as roots with the `root-classes` field, or toggle whether Weeder considers all type class instances as roots with the `type-class-roots` configuration option.
+You can add instances of specific type classes as roots with the `root-instances` field, or toggle whether Weeder considers all type class instances as roots with the `type-class-roots` configuration option.